-- 1. Pre-Anesthetic Blood Testing Information Form (Bring in Day of Surgery) - 2.
-Surgical Information Sheet (Bring in Day of Surgery)
+1. Surgical Information Sheet (Bring in Day of Surgery)

 Please read carefully all the enclosed information.
 If you have any questions, please feel free to call us.

-On your pets' surgery day, we require you to review and sign a Procedure Authorization Form.
+On your pets' surgery day, we require you to review and sign an Authorization/Estimate Form- which allows you to choose optional services.